 Long Button Down

 Thanks to the Brooks Brothers, a less formal dress shirt style exists in the long button down collar.
 The collar tips have small buttonholes that fastens it down to the shirt.
 This used to worn exclusively in sporting, but has earned a place among more casual and informal business looks.
 It’s more popular with younger people.

-Because this is more casual, it is rarely worn with a tie.
+Because this is more of a casual style, it is rarely worn with a tie.
 Instead, pair it with a tailored blazer or sporty jacket to dress it up.
-If you must wear it with a tie, then use a small knot.
+If you must wear dress shirts with a tie, then use a small knot.
 Because this is a more casual, sporty collar, the angled cuff works best.

 Short Button Down

 The short button down collar is a very youthful dress shirt style.
 It has very short collar tips that are still buttoned down.
-It’s a balanced collar that mixes classic looks with modern and commonly found on oxford shirts.
+It’s a balanced collar that mixes classic dress shirt looks with modern and commonly found on oxford shirts.

 The same tie rules apply to this shirt as the long button down shirt.
 That is to say, try to avoid a tie and just pair it with a nice jacket instead.
 Again, the angled cuff is the right cuff for this type of shirt.

 The club collar was the style in the 20s and is seeing a bit of a comeback in modern fashion.
 This collar’s tips are rounded rather than pointed, so it is sometimes also called the round collar.
 This was originally invented as an exclusive look for wealthy English schools, but is still seen today as a more unique fashion choice and not a collar every man has.